PaulW/rp2040-keyboard-converter/README.md

 ## Current Hardware Requirements

-All code and builds are currently being tested using the following hardware setup:
+Initially, code and builds were being tested using the following hardware setup:
 - [WaveShare RP2040-Zero](https://www.waveshare.com/RP2040-Zero.htm)
 - [4-channel I2C-safe Bi-directional Logic Level Converter - BSS138](https://www.adafruit.com/product/757)

 This is connected as follows:
 ![alt text](doc/breadboard-schematic.png)

+I have since designed and a custom hardware solution which fits inline in the Model F PC/AT Keyboard (Specifically model number 6450225, however this should be compatible with other IBM PC/AT 5170 Keyboards).
+To simplify the documentation, I've kept the specific images [Here](doc/custom_pcb.md)
 ## Licence

 The project is licensed under **GPLv3** or later.
 [Pico-SDK](https://github.com/raspberrypi/pico-sdk) and [TinyUSB](https://github.com/hathach/tinyusb) stack have their own license respectively, and as such remain intact in any included portions of code from those shared resources.